Home

-In the 20th century, muskoxen were reintroduced in Norway's National Park Dovrefjell-Sunndalsfjella, which is where I studied this beautiful animal and learned all about the Dovrefjell ecosystem during my research trips in the spring of 2022 and 2023.
+In the 20th century, muskoxen were reintroduced in Norway's National Park Dovrefjell-Sunndalsfjella, which is where I studied this beautiful animal and learned about the Dovrefjell ecosystem during my research trips in the spring of 2022 and 2023.
 After returning from my second research studies in Norway, I started working on the production of my animated short film Home of the Giants, in which these incredible arctic animals play a big role.

 Home of the Giants tells the story of a man that drives through a vast mountainous landscape and finds his way into the snowy mountains.
 The animals make way when they spot his car and leave the man plenty of space to pass.
 One species however, does not step to the side: the muskox.
 As the man approaches a small herd of muskoxen, they form a protective front behind which their young hide in safety.
 The man presses on, annoyed that the animals aren't moving out of his way.
 Tension rises and a confrontation between the man and muskoxen follows.